 An exquisite giant architecture

 Like an exquisite giant work of sculpture, the Southern Branch is a stunning compound.
-It was designed based on the conceptual inspiration from the three traditional Chinese painting styles of nongmo (濃墨thick ink), feibai (飛白dry brush), and xuanran (渲染ink wash).
+It was designed based on conceptual inspiration from the three traditional Chinese painting styles of nongmo (濃墨thick ink), feibai (飛白dry brush), and xuanran (渲染ink wash).

 Covering an area of 20 hectares (49 acres), the main building is composed of the east wing, the west wing, and the courtyard.
 The west wing is the Moyun Hall (墨韻樓), which symbolizes the solid mass (實量體) and is used for exhibition spaces and artifact archives.